 Clothing, bedding, furniture, household equipment and other basic items you and your family need in the home.

-You also need not necessarily give up your home however this requires much further thought and discussion and will depend on whether there is any equity in the home.
-Please see this link: The Family home in bankruptcy
+You also need not necessarily give up your home however this requires much further thought and discussion and will depend on whether there is any equity in the home, please take specialist advice about your home ownership from a competent authority

 Most people will be interviewed by the Official Receiver about two weeks after the bankruptcy order has been made.
 Normally this is over the telephone at your home or place of work, but sometimes it can be at the Official Receivers office if you have been in business or have especially large debts or unusual circumstances.